Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "I get you."

-"Beffri proved the principle by uploading a copy of her own intellect---or rather a simulated version of her own brain---onto a computer core.
-The digital version of herself---dubbed Beffri-Two---was, apparently, just as euthymic and optimistic as Beffri-One..."
+"Beffri proved the principle by uploading a copy of her own intellect - or rather a simulated version of her own brain - onto a computer core.
+The digital version of herself - dubbed Beffri-Two - was, apparently, just as euthymic and optimistic as Beffri-One..."
 Vedreg paused briefly for effect. "...at first."

 "Oh, I can see where this is going..."
 Kirk muttered.
 Allison had to agree.